5l1v3r1/PYcrypt/README.md

 # PYcrypt

-- PYcrypt is a polymorphic 'python backdoors' crypter written in python by NetSecNow .
+- PYcrypt is a polymorphic 'python backdoors' crypter written in python by Hak9 .
 The output  is fully undetectable .

 - PYcrypt can inject malicious python file into  a normal file with multi-threading system .